RSG-Group/website/README.md

 `yarn export` or `npm run export`

 ## Credits
-@radicho for most of the media and projects in this website.
+@Radi123 for most of the media and projects in this website.

 While not necessary, credits to Chase-san from Wikipedia for an [apt picture](https://commons.wikimedia.org/wiki/File:Line-Line_Intersection.png) for line-intersection.